 Certificate of Completion in Diagnostic Medical Sonography

 Students enrolled in the sonography program at NMH take clinical and didactic courses and participate in rotations at doctor's offices, imaging centers and hospitals.
-Subjects covered in this program include abdominal sonography, echocardiography, medical ethics and law, quality management and vascular ultrasound.
+There are two tracks available for students: the abdomen and OB/GYN track or the echocardiography and vascular track.
+This program works in conjunction with SUNY Empire State College.
 Upon completion of this program, eligible students can sit for certification exams with the American Registry for Diagnostic Medical Sonography (ARDMS).
-Students seeking to pursue further training can transfer up to 60 credits towards a bachelor's degree at an affiliated college.

 SUNY Downstate Medical Center